devottam123/spotify-clone/README.md

 # spotify-clone
-This is a fully responsive spotify clone which can play songs on your demand.
+This fully responsive and revamped Spotify landing page clone can play songs available in the playlists.